Technical description of main components

 - Exergy losses due to convection (buoyancy) between the storage layers .

-The temperature in layer with height is given by the partial differential equation
+As currently only direct charging/discharging is implemented and no indirect charging via heating rod e.g., the temperature in layer with height is given by the partial differential equation

 The ambient temperature of each layer can be either the ambient air temperature in the specific timestep or the ground temperature depending on the considered layer and the number of layer buried under the ground surface.